lsolbach/CljBase/CljSwingLibrary/README.md

-clj-swing
+clj.swing
 =========
-clj-swing is a Clojure library for the creation of Java Swing user interfaces.
+clj.swing is a Clojure library for the creation of Java Swing user interfaces.

 Usage
 -----
-Leiningen
+Leiningen:
+[org.soulspace.clj/clj.swing "0.7.0"]

 Copyright
 ---------